 - We aim to provide a broad, balanced curriculum for all children.
 In the Nursery and Reception, children follow the Early Years Foundation Stage Curriculum, whilst from Year 1 we follow the National Curriculum, to which we add a range of subjects to enrich learning.
 At Windlesham School, we endeavour to balance a teaching approach which offers breadth and depth of study; breadth of learning refers to the full span of knowledge of a subject.
 Depth of learning refers to the extent to which specific topics are focused upon, amplified and explored. - We aim to ensure that our curriculum encourages children's spiritual, moral, social, cultural and physical development.
 This is delivered through our PSHE lessons and assemblies.
 This aim is also realised by the way in which we conduct ourselves and interact with each other and with the children on a daily basis.
-Promoting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs contributes towards the provision of SMSC. - We aim that through the range of subjects, topics and enrichment experiences offered as part of our curriculum, children will develop an awareness of and positive attitude towards the themes of diversity, equality and inclusion. - We aim to provide a safe and stimulating learning environment that is conducive to academic development, in which every single child feels valued and feels able to contribute to the work of the class. - We aim to encourage each child to strive for personal excellence, academic and otherwise, at whatever level of attainment that may be.
+Promoting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs contributes towards the provision of SMSC. - We aim that through the range of subjects, topics and enrichment experiences offered as part of our curriculum, children will develop an awareness of and positive attitude towards the themes of diversity, equality and inclusion. - The curriculum at Windlesham School is designed to ensure equal opportunities for all learners, regardless of ability, gender, ethnicity, religion or disability.
+As a non-selective school, we operate a Learning Support Policy and a policy for gifted and talented pupils to ensure the needs of all learners are met. - We aim to provide a safe and stimulating learning environment that is conducive to academic development, in which every single child feels valued and feels able to contribute to the work of the class. - We aim to encourage each child to strive for personal excellence, academic and otherwise, at whatever level of attainment that may be.
 This includes sporting, musical, artistic or dramatic ability.
 To this end, as children progress through the school, we increase the amount of lessons taught by staff whose responsibility is to focus on specific subjects.